 The drawings for the building were prepared by Karl August Wrede, a famous architect, and the architectural plans for this stately home, named Milavida, were completed in 1897.
 The latter part of the 19th century was a time when previous architectural styles were frequently revisited, and indeed Milavida was influenced by many, quite different trends.

 The interior is dominated by a high vestibule, surrounded by smaller rooms.
-The ground floor was intended for entertaining guests and meeting visitors, while the first floor was reserved for the family and their guests.
-The servants lived on the second floor.
+The ground floor was intended for entertaining guests and meeting visitors, while the second floor was reserved for the family and their guests.
+The servants lived on the third floor.

 The Nottbecks left Tampere one after another, and this magnificent home was sold to the City of Tampere in 1905.

-After buying the building, the City of Tampere renamed it Näsilinna.
+After buying the estate, the City of Tampere renamed it Näsilinna.
 The building became the home of Tampere’s oldest museum, the Häme Museum, where the first exhibitions opened in 1908.

-When the Finnish Civil War broke out, in January 1918, Tampere was in the hands of the socialist Reds.
+When the Finnish Civil War broke out in January 1918, Tampere was in the hands of the socialist Reds.
 The Häme Museum closed its doors, and a Red Cross hospital moved in.
-Then, the Red Guards made Näsilinna into a military base.
-When the White Guards took over Tampere, Näsilinna became a battleground and suffered great damage: it was hit by over 4,000 shots and pieces of shrapnel.
+Then, the Red Guards turned Näsilinna into a military base.
+When the White Guards took over Tampere, Näsilinna became a battleground and suffered great damage: it was hit by over 4,000 bullets and pieces of shrapnel.
 Almost all of its windows, doors, and tiled stoves were broken.
 The exhibitions were reopened to the public in 1920.

 The museum survived the bombings of the Winter War with fairly little damage.
-In the following decade, its activities were booming and its new, modern exhibitions gave inspiration to other museums in Finland.
+In the following decade, its operations were vibrant and its new, modern exhibitions gave inspiration to other museums in Finland.

-The museum was closed at the end of August 1998, to await a thorough renovation – which was postponed year after year.
+The museum was closed at the end of August 1998, awaiting a thorough renovation – which was postponed year after year.